VibhorSaxena2302/FetchAI/README.md

 # Key Features

-  •	User Authentication: Users can sign up and log in to manage their chatbots.__
+  •	User Authentication: Users can sign up and log in to manage their chatbots.<br/>
   •	Custom Chatbots: Create and configure chatbots with:__
   •	Name: Give your chatbot a unique identity.__
   •	Description: Define the purpose and goals of the chatbot.__